By Donna Cardillo, RN, MA, CSP, FAAN

 Ask lots of questions

 We’ve already established that you’ll still have a lot to learn when you get out of school.
 You know the basics but you’re still going to need to ask plenty of questions along the way.
 Of course if you need to know something, you should utilize appropriate resources first such as policy and procedure manuals, drug reference guides, and the Internet if there is time.
 However, some things aren’t written and can only be learned from experienced people.
 Ask questions when you don’t know what to do, don’t understand something, or need to know why something is done in a certain way.
 Don’t be a pest, but ask those questions when you need to.
-New graduates who don’t ask questions are more likely to make mistakes and will prolong the learning process.
+Newly licensed nurses who don’t ask questions are more likely to make mistakes and will prolong the learning process.

 Unless it is something you need to now immediately, or is minor in nature, it is often preferable not to ask questions in front of patients and preferably not during tense or critical moments.
 If you have not done a particular procedure, say so beforehand.
 You might phrase it this way: “I haven’t done this before.
 You’ll have to walk me through it.”
 I was once left alone with a thoracic surgeon on the night shift in the emergency room.
 He needed to perform a thoracotomy on a critically ill patient and asked me to set up a complicated suction/drainage system.
 I was a novice nurse and had never even observed this procedure.
 I had to tell him that up front.
 Although he was at first a little taken aback, he regained his composure and walked me through the whole procedure telling me exactly what he wanted me do.
 People appreciate knowing that up front.
 Was I sacred to admit I didn’t know what to do?
 I was terrified.
 But a life was at stake and I had no choice.
 At least I now knew what to do next time the situation arose.
 It’s all part of the learning process.